nicholaswilde/recipes/docs/soups-and-stews/minestrone-soup.md

 ### Step 6

-Add the cannellini beans and the chiffonade escarole lettuce or green leaves.
+Add the cannellini beans and the chiffonade escarole lettuce or spinach.

 ### Step 7

+Thin the pesto with a little bit of olive oil so the pesto is liquid.

+### Step 8

 Add the pesto and Parmesan as a decoration just before serving.